aptible/terraform-provider-aptible/README.md

 # Aptible Terraform Provider

+The provider is available on the [Terraform Registry](https://registry.terraform.io/providers/aptible/aptible/latest) and can be installed using the normal Terraform [configuration process](https://www.terraform.io/docs/language/providers/configuration.html).

 To create an app:

 - Create a file named `main.tf`
 - Add your app's metadata.
-  - You can see an example in `examples/main.tf`
+  - You can see an example in `examples/demo.tf`

+## Developing the provider

 Whenever a change is made: